ta223dh/TextBuddy/README.md

 - [aiGetLanguage()](module_documentation.md#aiGetLanguage)

 ## Known issues
 - The live demo needs to be updated to use the Ai-features.
+INSERT ISSUE
 - The word counter should not count a single special character as a word.
-See issue:
+INSERT ISSUE

 ## Version history
 See [version history](https://github.com/ta223dh/TextBuddy/releases/)